SECURITY CHECK-IT: STEP 11

 Depending on the type of business and the risks associated, this can be set up as a recurring service, where vulnerability scans are running on regular intervals.
 The results of the audits are processed continuously by the IT team, drastically reducing the time between the discovery of the leak and the resolution.
 Especially in highly regulated verticals where external audits are mandatory, these internal continuous runs make sure you always get a good grade on your report.

 “Pen testing” is another type of test that regularly needs to happen.
-In this case, an ethical hacker gets your authorisation to perform a real life cyberattack on your systems.
+In this case, an ethical hacker gets your authorization to perform a real life cyberattack on your systems.
 He will use an array of tools to find and attack weaknesses in either firewall, software or human error and will effectively take control of the system.
 A Pen test can happen in either White Box mode, where you give all available information to the ethical hacker, or in Black Box mode, where the hacker gets no information and needs to do reconnaissance on his own.

 The result of this test will give IT a clear view of where all the leaks are so they can close them.
 In general, we recommend starting with a vulnerability assessment before performing a pen test.